iotbang/wisense_dashboard_sdk/README.md

 # II.
 Rule scripts:
 These are the important custom scripts used inside the rule-chain nodes.
 These scripts are implemented in <b>create___clear_alarms.json</b> rule-chain.<br>
-In order to alerts and alarm feature work - this rule-chain should be made root.
+In order to alerts and alarm feature work - this rule-chain should be made as root.

 # III.
 Dashboard JSON files:
 <pre>
 <b>1. yoursampledashboard.json:</b>
-Use to to replicate dashboards.
+Use to replicate dashboards.
 Once imported, a prompt will ask to edit alias.
 Click (✎) icon, rename and select the target device from dropdown.

 <b>2. mastercontrols.json:</b>
 Common for all admin accounts unless otherwise required.